Skip to main content

 Alert types

-Cost alerts track actual spending against a threshold you define.
-You can set a fixed dollar amount, a percentage change compared to a previous period, or a custom formula based on usage metrics, business metrics, or ratios.
+For period-over-period modes, you choose whether to compare by absolute delta (USD) or percentage change.
+Costory compares the current evaluation window against the previous calendar-aligned period (day, week, or month) using the same data delay rules described below.
 Multi-threshold severity levels (Info, Warning, Alert) let you escalate notifications based on how far costs have deviated.
+You can mix absolute and relative thresholds on the same alert, for example an informational notification when weekly spend increases by more than 10% and a warning when it exceeds a hard cap.
 Evaluation periods can be daily, weekly, or monthly.
 Use custom formulas for advanced use cases: Savings Plan coverage ratios, marginal cost limits, or cost-per-transaction thresholds.
 See the example below for a walkthrough.

 Budget alerts